-With respect to the nomination process, the Nominating and Governance Committee reviews the composition and size of the Board to ensure that it has the proper expertise and independence; determines the criteria for the selection of Board members and Board committee members; establishes criteria for qualifications as independent directors, consistent with applicable laws and listing standards; maintains a file of suitable candidates for consideration as nominees to the Board; reviews Board candidates recommended by stockholders in compliance with all director nomination procedures for stockholders; and recommends to the Board the slate of nominees of directors to be elected by the Board to fill vacancies.
+Pursuant to our Principles of Corporate Governance, the Nominating and Governance Committee is responsible for reviewing and recommending to the Board qualified individuals to be director nominees.
+The Nominating and Governance Committee reviews the composition and size of the Board to ensure that it has the proper expertise and independence; determines the criteria for the selection of Board members and Board committee members; establishes criteria for qualifications as independent directors, consistent with applicable laws and listing standards; maintains a file of suitable candidates for consideration as nominees to the Board; reviews Board candidates recommended by stockholders in compliance with all director nomination procedures for stockholders; and recommends to the Board the slate of nominees of directors to be elected by the stockholders and any directors to be elected by the Board to fill vacancies.

-The Nominating and Governance Committee evaluates candidates for election to the Board based on their financial literacy, business acumen and experience, independence and willingness, ability and availability for service.
+The Nominating and Governance Committee has not established specific minimum age, education, experience or skill requirements for directors, but, in general, directors will have ample experience and a proven record of success and leadership.
+Pursuant to our Principles of Corporate Governance, director candidates are evaluated based on such factors as the Nominating and Governance Committee determines including their financial literacy, business acumen and experience, independence, and willingness, ability and availability for service.
 This may include consideration of factors such as the following:

-- Whether the potential nominee has leadership, strategic or policy-setting experience in a complex organization, including not only a corporate organization but also any governmental, educational or other non-profit organization; - Whether the potential nominee has experience and expertise that is relevant to the Company's business, including any specialized business experience, technical expertise or industry expertise, and whether the potential nominee has knowledge regarding issues affecting the Company; - Whether the potential nominee is highly accomplished in his or her respective field; - · Whether the potential nominee has high ethical character and a reputation for honesty, integrity and sound business judgment; - Whether the potential nominee is free of any conflict of interest or the appearance of any conflict of interest and whether he or she is willing and able to represent the interests of all stockholders;

-- Any factor affecting the ability or willingness of the potential nominee to devote sufficient time to the Board's activities and to enhance his or her understanding of the Company's business; and - · How the potential nominee would contribute to diversity, with a view toward the needs of the Board as a whole.
+- Whether the potential nominee has leadership, strategic or policy-setting experience in a complex organization, including not only a corporate organization but also any governmental, educational or other non-profit organization; - Whether the potential nominee has experience and expertise that is relevant to the Company's business, including any specialized business experience, technical expertise or industry expertise, and whether the potential nominee has knowledge regarding issues affecting the Company; - Whether the potential nominee is highly accomplished in his or her respective field; - · Whether the potential nominee has high ethical character and a reputation for honesty, integrity and sound business judgment; - Whether the potential nominee is free of any conflict of interest or the appearance of any conflict of interest and whether he or she is willing and able to represent the interests of all stockholders; - Any factor affecting the ability or willingness of the potential nominee to devote sufficient time to the Board's activities and to enhance his or her understanding of the Company's business; and - · How the potential nominee would contribute to diversity, with a view toward the needs of the Board as a whole.